omahs/tezos-mirror/docs/protocols/tenderbake.rst

   - ``expected_cycle_activity`` indicates the number of endorsing slots the delegate is expected to have in the cycle based on its active stake.
-This number does not necessary equal the number of slots the delegate actually has, which are also dependent on the cycle's seed.
+This number does not necessarily equal the number of slots the delegate actually has, which are also dependent on the cycle's seed.